unicorn-com/uu_gateway_modevasiveg01/SOURCES/README.md

 mod_evasive
 ===========

 Fork of mod_evasive for Apache 2.x.
-Original module by Deep Logic, Inc
+Original module by Deep Logic, Inc.

 ## WHAT IS MOD_EVASIVE ?